 First, you should look at the spots on the ground beneath your car, which may mean inspecting your vehicle in your driveway or garage to see if there are any patches of liquids left behind.
 If you’re uncertain, you can try using some newspaper or cardboard to sit under your car and see if anything accumulates.
 Let your car sit overnight and check in the morning to see if anything stands out.
 Depending on what liquid ends up coming out, you can start to figure out what’s leaking by thinking about the color, consistency, and smell of the leaking liquid.

-Engine oil is the most common type of fluid leak.
+This is the most common type of fluid leak.
 If the puddle of liquid is towards the front of your vehicle, its source is probably the engine.
-Dip your finger or a piece of paper towel into the liquid.
-If it is engine oil, the fluid will be brown or black, slick to the touch, and have a slightly burnt odor.
-Look underneath your vehicle to ensure that the oil pan plug is properly in place and that the oil filter is secured.
+Dip a piece of paper towel into it.
+If it’s brown or black and smells burnt, that is engine oil.
+Make sure you look under your car to ensure the oil pan plug is in its place and the oil filter secured.
 If neither of these parts is the culprit, you may need to take your vehicle to a mechanic or a quick oil change garage to have the oil pan inspected.
-A cracked oil pan can cause the oil to leak, as can faulty engine valves.
-Until then, add a quart of the appropriate engine oil to replace any that have been lost because of the leak.
+A common cause for the oil to leak is that you have a cracked oil pan, and it can damage engine valves.
+Until you get it inspected, add a quart of engine oil and replace what was lost due to the leak.